harismuneer/harismuneer/README.md

 - <b>⚡ Open Source Advocate:</b> I’m passionate about making tech accessible.
 I’ve open-sourced several projects that you can explore on my <a href="https://github.com/harismuneer">GitHub</a> and on the <a href="https://github.com/OSSpk">Open Source Software PK</a> page.

-- <b>📫 How to Reach Me:</b> You can learn more about my skills and latest work engagements at <a href="https://www.linkedin.com/in/harismuneer">LinkedIn</a>.
+- <b>📫 How to Reach Me:</b> You can learn more about my skills/work at <a href="https://www.linkedin.com/in/harismuneer">LinkedIn</a>.
 You can also reach out via <a href="mailto:haris.muneer5@gmail.com">email</a> for collaboration or inquiries.
 For any Cyfy Labs related queries, please reach out through the <a href="https://www.cyfylabs.com">company website</a>.

 <hr>